sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/npm/README.md

 ---

 Importing an npm package  is similar to importing a JavaScript module you've written, such as a component.
-The difference is that npm are imported by their name, and a regular module import must start with `.` or `..`.
+The difference is that npm packages are imported by their name, and a regular module import must start with `.` or `..`.
 For example:

 ```react
 import lodash from "lodash" // npm package